stndn0/Easy-AMM-Poses/README.md

 <b>Capabilities:</b>
 - Automatically detect all poses from your animation file(s).
 - Automatically generate the necessary .workspot, .lua, and .ent files using detected pose data.
-- Automatically creates a packed "ready to share", Cyberpunk 2077 mod.
+- Automatically creates a packed Cyberpunk 2077 mod that can be shared with the community.

 ## Thank you